kryton-me/kryton-me.github.io/2026-01-LinuxOnAnOldMac.md

 As it's well out of Apples support Stuck on MacOS 11 for eternity it's basically e-Waste well according to Apple.
 I however have other plans involving Linux.

 # Which Linux?
 Reading around it sounds like it should still be capable of running current mainstream Distros mainly as it's a 64bit CPU and has a still respectable 8GB of RAM.
 I'm personally keen on KDE so thought I'd use it to try out Fedora.
+This worked well and I also tried SUSE Tumbleweed

 Distro: Fedora 43 in KDE flavour